EOSIO/eos/docs/keosd/security-consideration.md

 In the case of a TCP socket bound to localhost, any local process (regardless of owner or permission) can do the same things mentioned above.
 That includes a snippet of JavaScript code in a web page running in a local browser (though some browsers may have some mitigations for this)

-In the case of a TCP socket bound to a LAN/WAN address, this means any remote actor that can send packets to your machine may do the same and that (even if its HTTPS and encrypted) presents a huge security risk.
+In the case of a TCP socket bound to a LAN/WAN address, this means any remote actor that can send packets to your machine may do the same and that (even if it is HTTPS and encrypted) presents a huge security risk.